 Jun – $744.97

 My Final Thoughts

-We have reached $10,019.62 of passive income through dividends in 2019 on our TFSA accounts.
+We have reached $10,019.62 of passive income through dividends in 2019 in our TFSA accounts alone.
 A great milestone to end the decade for us.